 Honoring Our Peers Every Day, or H.O.P.E. teaches everyone who is part of your village, family, sports teams, troops, schools, dance teams, church groups, or group of friends, what this cancer journey is all about for you and your family.
 At no point are details about your child’s specific cancer or treatment discussed.

 H.O.P.E. gives a glimpse into the general realities of this cancer journey that you did not ask to be a part of, but nonetheless find yourself in the midst of as you search for your new normal.

 Centered around two short videos, “What is Cancer?” and “Cancer is the Worst,” H.O.P.E. offers three components – education, compassion, and action – that together build understanding and lifelong skills of respect and acceptance for all people in school and the community.

 The first video, “What is Cancer?,” shares age-appropriate basic knowledge about childhood cancer while the second video, “Cancer is the Worst,” allows the participant the privilege of seeing into the hearts and minds of cancer fighters who are battling this life changing disease.
 All videos are positive and share information in age appropriate ways.
 Responses to these videos have been extremely positive from all ages.

-Developed in 2016 and tied to the Common Core, Science, and Counseling standards, the program answers many questions about cancer which breaks down barriers so that youth can talk openly with each other about this deadly disease.
+Developed in 2016 and updated in 2022, CCN’s H.O.P.E.
+Program is tied to the Common Core, Science, and Counseling standards, the program answers many questions about childhood cancer and breaks down barriers so that you and your friends and family can talk openly with each other.